stanley-gu/standardsCh/chapter.md

 ## Other Standards

-Apart from using XML to define an interchange format, there are two other mediums for representing models, these include, human readable text based formats and visual formats.
+Apart from the aforementioned interchange formats, there are many other mediums for representing models.
+This section will briefly cover several additional formats.

 ### Human Readable Formats